 A sovereign will then want to invest in new bureaucracy, to be able to collect more taxes in the future.
 But such investment takes money and time, and it usually provokes opposition from society—people resent intrusions into their privacy, and know that higher taxes are going to result in the future.

 Levi’s model thus has a number of moving parts, including:

 - the capability of the tax-collection apparatus;

 - transaction costs for commerce, and for tax collection (which include information/monitoring costs, and fees, operating expenses, and other forms of friction); and

 - the relative bargaining power of the state versus different classes in society.

 Levi’s entire discussion includes many other complex facets, including the concept of quasi-voluntary compliance which I already touched upon in Beyond Kings and Princesses in the discussion of bureaucracy; I hope to write about more from Levi in future posts.
 But even this starting overview provides some useful tools for worldbuilders looking to juice up their political conflicts.

 (This post is part of Politics for Worldbuilders, an occasional series.
 Many of the previous posts in this series eventually became grist for my handbook for authors and game designers, Beyond Kings and Princesses: Governments for Worldbuilders.
-I am now moving my attention to the planned second book in this series, working title Tyranny for Worldbuilders.
+The topic of this post belongs in the planned second book in this series, working title Wealth [Commerce?] for Worldbuilders.
 No idea when it will be finished, but it should be fun!)